 The Example of Medicine

-If you see your primary care doctor for advice on high cholesterol, you’re likely to be counseled on which changes to your diet might be helpful and which medications might be appropriate.
-You wouldn’t expect to be told to take up model boat building, however useful the physician might deem that to be.
+If you see your primary care doctor for advice on high cholesterol, she will counsel you on which changes to your diet might be helpful and which medications might be appropriate.
+You wouldn’t expect to be told to take up model boat building, however useful the doctor might deem that to be.
 Why?
 Because early last century, medicine committed to the use of a scientific approach in selecting treatments.
 That means that if research shows that iron supplements are more helpful for anemia than, say, leeches, your physician will recommend iron.

 A Justified Double Standard?